Marvel's Avengers Creative Director Apologizes For the Game

 Earlier this year, Crystal Dynamics announced that support for Marvel’s Avengers will soon come to an end.
 Although the game launched in 2020, it was plagued by various issues and it received a lukewarm response from fans.
-Now, a former creative director from Crystal Dynamics is offering his apologies for Marvel’s Avengers and everything that went wrong.
+Now, Cezar Virtosu, a former creative director from the outsourcing studio Virtuous (that worked on the game with Crystal Dynamics) is offering his apologies for Marvel’s Avengers and everything that went wrong.

-Via Games Radar, creative director Cezar Virtosu briefly spoke about the game during an interview in the new issue of Edge Magazine.
+Via Games Radar, Virtosu briefly spoke about the game during an interview in the new issue of Edge Magazine.
 While Virtosu didn’t go into detail about his time on Marvel’s Avengers, he did say “I apologize for that.”
 He also noted that “It was a challenging production.”

 RELATED: Crystal Dynamics Ends Post-Launch Development on Marvel’s Avengers